ramgopalio/gitpad/README.md

 # gitpad
 git-pad
-check the commits on the dashboard
+check the commits on the dashboard. check local host commits